Myanmar factory attacks put focus on Chinese influence

 “Many shouted in anger to burn down Chinese-owned factories, but none actually implemented such attacks because it’s hard to access those areas and many residents work in those factories,” said San Maung, a bicycle repairman living in the area.

-“If people had wanted to attack these places, they could have done so since day one.
-There was no looting nor fires at all until March 14, when truckloads of soldiers brutally suppressed the protests,” San Maung said.
+“If people had wanted to attack these places, they could have done so since day one,” San Maung said.

 According to the independent group Assistance Association for Political Prisoners, the violence Sunday claimed at least 38 lives.
 The Myanmar-based group, which keeps a tally of deaths related to the crackdown, said that as of Wednesday, 217 people had been killed and 2,191 arrested or charged.